-Here’s the great thing about reality: this kind of “focus on one thing at a time” is fucking possible!
+Here’s the great thing about reality: this kind of “focus on one thing at a time” is freaking possible!
 I am truly grateful for that—there’s some kind of structure here, some kind of uniformity, that allows us to solve one problem, answer one question, resolve one mistaken assumption at a time, without breaking everything else in the process.
 (This is also specific to my circumstances: I have the resources, health, and safety to be able to focus on one thing at a time without everything else falling apart.)

 Why do I assert that every assumption should come into doubt at one point or another (while holding the other assumptions in place)?
-Because it’s only by doubting some of our most closely held beliefs that we’ve made some of the biggest breakthroughs in our civilization—both in our knowledge and our power to shape the world via technology.
+Because it’s only by doubting some of our most closely held beliefs2 that we’ve made some of the biggest breakthroughs in our civilization—both in our knowledge and our power to shape the world via technology.